 The organization distinguishes itself by its “retreats” becoming the tool for defining its political project.
 Retreats regularly took place, to create a safer space Black feminists while sharing good times, reconnecting with their spirituality and engaging in in-depth discussions such as on Black feminism and the academic world, love between women – lesbian, non-lesbian, black and white, class conflicts between black women, issues of importance even today.

 Although their deaths stirred emotions, voices were soon raised urging black women to stay at home.
 To their dismay, the Combahee River published a pamphlet entitled ‘Six Black Women: Why Did They Die? ’ denouncing the dual aspects of these crimes, both racist and sexist, and underscoring the urgency of addressing the issue of violence against women in the Black community, the inability of municipal authorities to recognize and concretely address the problem of violence against Black women.

-The growth of the black feminist movement went on with a tour bringing together black artists under the name Various Voices of Black Women, the publication in 1978 of Michèle Wallace’s ‘Black Macho’’, the first manifesto of black feminism Doble Jeopardy: to be Black and Female by Frances Beal, all initiatives supporting the evolution of black feminism.
+The growth of the Black feminist movement went on with a tour bringing together black artists under the name The Varied Voices of Black Women, the publication in 1978 of Michèle Wallace’s ‘Black Macho’’, the first manifesto of Black feminism Doble Jeopardy: to be Black and Female by Frances Beal, all initiatives supporting the evolution of Black feminism.